csommerl/js120/lesson2/lesson2_notes.md

 ### Prototypes

-**Prototypal inheritance** is a feature of JavaScript objects that can be used in order to avoid rewriting duplicate code for objects of the same type (i.e., objects that have some of the same properties and methods).
+**Prototype inheritance** is a feature of JavaScript objects that can be used in order to avoid rewriting duplicate code for objects of the same type (i.e., objects that have some of the same properties and methods).

 A **prototype** is an object from which another object inherits properties and methods.